diogoff/plasma-tomography/README.md

-# Deep Neural Network for Plasma Tomography
+# A Deep Neural Network for Plasma Tomography

 ### Instructions

-- Run `python get_tomo.py` to get all the available tomographic reconstructions from bolometer data.
+- Run `python get_data.py` to get all the available tomographic reconstructions from bolometer data.

     - This will only work from within the JET computing clusters (JAC or Freia).